-However, energy efficiency initiatives have historically been low on the priority list, often due to:
+Yet energy efficiency initiatives have historically been low on the priority list, often because:

-- difficulty with identifying which processes are the most inefficient, and therefore need the most attention.
+- it's hard to identify which processes are the most inefficient, and therefore need the most attention.

-- high short-term costs (installing inefficiency detection software, rightsizing motors etc).
+- the short-term costs are high (installing inefficiency detection software, rightsizing motors, etc.).

-- the prioritization of high levels of production, regardless of cost.
+- high levels of production take priority, regardless of cost.

 New advances in condition monitoring are making industrial energy efficiency improvements far more achievable.
 SAM4 monitors the health of a motor by measuring current and voltage, which by extension means that SAM4 can also measure and detect inefficient processes.
 Traditional conditional monitoring techniques rely on vibration analysis to monitor the health of motors, and so are unable to offer the same efficiency improvement features.

-Production managers are now turning to current and voltage measurement driven condition monitoring to identify inefficiencies in industrial processes, so that maintenance teams can act quickly to rectify the inefficiency.
+Production managers are now turning to condition monitoring driven by current and voltage measurement to identify inefficiencies in industrial processes, so that maintenance teams can act quickly to rectify the inefficiency.

 Why increased industrial energy efficiency is so important